 Evolution® Medial-Pivot Knee

-The Evolution® Medial-Pivot Knee System is designed to answer the limitations of traditional implants by delivering superior flexion stability, anatomic motion, and wear–limiting design characteristics.
+- Answers the limitations of traditional implants by delivering superior flexion stability, anatomic motion, and wear–limiting design characteristics.

 Improved stability and validated outcomes

-The Evolution® medial-pivot knee system is built upon a legacy of 95% patient satisfaction with 98.8% survivorship at 17 years1, and features a design that enhances quadriceps efficiency, allowing for improved proprioception.
+The Evolution® Medial-Pivot Knee System is built upon a legacy of 95% patient satisfaction with 98.8% survivorship at 17 years1, and features a design that enhances quadriceps efficiency, allowing for improved proprioception.

 More Evolution® Medial-Pivot Knee features